 What Is 3D Animation

 3D animation creates movement using three-dimensional objects that exist in a digital space with height, width, and depth.
-It brings stories to life through realistic lighting, textures, and camera movement that mimic how people see the real world.
+It brings stories to life through realistic lighting, textures, and camera movement that mimic how people see the real world, often by simulating real world physics for lifelike results.

 Faster rendering tools and advanced software make it easier for teams to create high-quality, realistic visuals that help audiences understand complex information.
 This same technology also powers virtual reality and interactive 3D environments, where users can explore stories and products in entirely new ways.